 How do I calculate my lens strength?

-Determining your correct lens strength can be done easily by using the following formula.
+Determining your correct lens strength can be done easily by using our calculator or manually by using the formula below.

 SPH____ + 1/2 Cyl ____ = _____